- NLU Transition

 Students requiring accommodations must first provide professional verification of the condition(s) that necessitate the accommodations.

 Students with learning disabilities must provide professional testing and evaluation results which reflect the students’ present levels of achievement and information processing.
-The ASC can provide more information about eligibility for learning disability adjustments or accommodations, as well as documentation criteria.
+The OAA can provide more information about eligibility for learning disability adjustments or accommodations, as well as documentation criteria.
 The cost of obtaining professional verification of a learning disability shall be borne by the student.

-The ASC will review all documents submitted to verify a disability and will conduct a personal interview to explore the particular needs of the student requesting an accommodation.
+The OAA will review all documents submitted to verify a disability and will conduct a personal interview to explore the particular needs of the student requesting an accommodation.
 The student may be asked to submit a history, if any, of academic adjustments and/or accommodations received in secondary or post-secondary institutions, or in places of employment.
 Such a history of adjustments and/or accommodations will be subject to verification by the institution or place of employment that facilitated the adjustments or accommodations.